Frequently

 How long does it take?

 The Inherit planning process is designed to move at your pace.
-The questionnaire usually takes 30 minutes to an hour to complete, after which you can schedule your attorney conference, usually within two weeks, depending on availability.
+The interview usually takes 30 minutes to an hour to complete, after which you can schedule your attorney conference, usually within two weeks.
 After your conference, your attorney will have your final papers drafted and delivered electronically within one week.

 What does it cost?